davidjohngreen/tyr-oca2/README.md

 the script "analysis.r" brings together the extracted data to perform simple case-control analysis using the R package "logistf"

 the script "ukbiobank_analysis.r" performs simple statistics on phenotypic data extracted from the UK Biobank Research Analysis Platform

-the script "example.r" in the folder "example" performs a case-control analysis using logistf on an simulated dataset "example_dataset.txt"